One Day Kyoto Itinerary: How We Saw the Highlights in Just 24 Hours

 As you walk, you’ll soon find yourself on the scenic path that winds through the towering bamboo stalks.
 Enjoy the peaceful and picturesque surroundings.

 As you near the forest, you’ll start to see towering stalks of bamboo gently swayed through the breeze.
-The air was filled with a hushed quiet—and the sunlight filtering through the trees was just the perfect addition to that perfect outdoor experience.
+The air was filled with a hushed quiet, and the sunlight filtering through the trees was just the perfect addition to that perfect outdoor experience.

 It was actually an almost spiritual experience.
 Imagine being in a uniquely beautiful place surrounded by other people – and yet it still being incredibly quiet.
-It felt as though everyone in the forest could feel just how special it was to be there and no one wanted to break the spell.

 I strolled arm-in-arm with my daughter along the pathways as we marveled at the sheer excellence of the forest.
 It felt like stepping into another world, a world where nature reigned supreme.